What is the Full Form of ETF?

 - It offers low transaction fees and costs.

-- The investor generally has to pay fewer expense ratios and normally have economical cost structure in comparison with the mutual funds.
+- The investor generally has to pay fewer expense ratios and normally have an economical cost structure in comparison with the mutual funds.

 - Generally, there are no exit load fees on exiting the exchange-traded funds.